Content and Resources

-I wanted to write a blog post about a very important topic that I often get questions on: private money.
+I wanted to write a blog post about a very important topic that I often get questions on: how to get private money for real estate.
 I wanted to clear up some misconceptions and hopefully add some serious value to your day with some facts, some brutal honesty, and some information that is sorely lacking in clarity out there.
 I also touch on some concepts you may not be familiar with when it comes to financing, like “credit partners”, “joint venture partners”, and a few others.

 It took me some time to put this together so please read carefully, leave your comments, questions and feedback at the bottom.

-Also, if you find this valuable, please share on Facebook and Twitter using the buttons below.
+Also, if you find this Private Money Explained article valuable, please share it on Facebook and Twitter using the buttons below.